Ukrainian President Volodymyr Zelensky to address Parliament

+Prime Minister Scott Morrison and Opposition Leader Anthony Albanese will make opening remarks before Mr Zelensky speaks.

+Senators will be invited to the lower house to listen to his address.

-But questions are being raised about the timing of the address, which will be delivered two hours before Opposition Leader Anthony Albanese is slated to deliver his budget reply speech.
+But questions are being raised about the timing of the speech, which is just two hours before Mr Albanese is to deliver his budget reply speech.

 Mr Zelensky has addressed numerous parliaments as he implores the West to take further action to combat Russian aggression more than a month on from the Kremlin’s invasion.